 How could the US aid Ukraine if Russia invades?

-Washington is said to be considering sending thousands of US troops to Nato allies in Eastern Europe
+Washington said to be considering sending thousands of US troops to Nato allies in Eastern Europe

-With an estimated 106,000 troops still gathered along Russia’s border with Ukraine, talks are continuing at the highest level as the Western powers pursue every diplomatic avenue in the hope of averting a war in the region.
+With an estimated 130,000 troops gathered along Russia’s border with Ukraine, talks are continuing at the highest level as the Western powers pursue every diplomatic avenue in the hope of averting a war in the region.

 “I have been very, very straightforward and blunt with President Putin, both on the phone and in person – we will impose the most severe sanctions that have ever been imposed, economic sanctions, and there will be a lot to pay for that down the road.
 It will affect others as well, it will affect us somewhat, it will affect Europeans.
 But it will have a profound impact on his economy.”